vespa-engine/vespa/security-tools/README.md

 # security-tools

-Contains the "vespa-tls-env" command line tool for Vespa.
+Contains the "vespa-security-env" command line tool for Vespa.